brennaswilson/CS361_microservice/README.md

 - pip install pyzmq

 Requesting Data
-- To send a request to the microservice, ensure the microservice is running, and use the ZeroMQ REQ socket and send a JSON object as shown below (user input data): data = {
+- To send a request to the microservice, ensure the microservice is running, and use the ZeroMQ REQ socket and send a string: socket.send_string("Generate Report")
-          "startDate": "2024-05-01",
-          "endDate": "2024-05-03",
-          "hourlyWage": 15
-      }
-      socket.send_json(data)

 - The microservice listens on: tcp://localhost:5555